lcagney/MSDS_Practicum/README.md

 ## Introduction
 This project analyzes Doctor Who fanfiction scraped from ArchiveOfOurOwn and seeks to create a topic model derived from the most popular published stories in the fandom.
 This project was completed over the 8 week capstone term using Python and scikit-learn's LatentDirichletAllocation model.

+## Files Included
+The following files are included as part of my submission:
+- Jupyter Notbook: This file contains all code used to clean, explore, and model the data.
+Available as a Jupyter Notebook or PDF format.
+- CSV Files:
+  - TopicThemes.xlsx: The final themes determined by the 30 topics generated from the model.
+  - topics_2021-06-05.csv: The 30 topics and associated words.
+- Final_Presentation.pdf: Final presentation with insights and process

+**Not Included** : Data was too large to upload here

 ## Methods Used
 The data was scraped from AO3 and cleaned until only lemmatized nounds remained.
 The topics were created by tuning the max_df, min_df, n_components inputs and perplexity score output.
 The final model was created using 30 topics, with a min_df of 25, max_df of 70%.
-Additional information on tuning and the dataset is available in the presentation deck.
+Additional information on tuning and the dataset is available in the [presentation deck](https://github.com/lcagney/MSDS_Practicum/blob/fc4f5865bdd294740ae267f661865b280631213f/Final_Presentation.pdf).

 ## Top 10 Topics
 I named these topics after looking at the top words associated with each topic and validating that the words in teach topic accurately reflected what the stories were about.
 The topics-to-theme list is located in the CSV_Files folder.